esbullington/cct/README.md

 - Double-click on the `install.ps1` file
 - Now, click the "run script" button (green play icon) to run the script and install project environment

+#### Setting up the ESP32 on Windows

+To communicate with the ESP32, and to run code on the device, we need to make sure the ESP32 is properly set up on Windows.
+Often, when you first plug the device in, Windows will automatically install any needed drivers.
+So plug the device into the USB port, and watch for a prompt about device drivers (you may need to click "yes" if prompted to install any drivers).

+After the drivers are installed, check the Windows device manager to see if the device is listed under.

+#### Flashing the ESP32 firmware with Micropython

+In order to run Python code on the ESP32, we first we have to flash the device with the Micropython firmware.
+In order to do that

 ### Running code on the ESP32

 To run the ESP32 environment, run the following command.
 Set `--editor` flag to whichever editor you wish to use (to use Visual Studio Code, use `--editor code`):